hrmJ/newblog/cl52gl2fk0293snnv2nobbujp.md

 ### Use case 2: Mocking a default export from an external library

-This is the straight-forward mocking use case (just recording call parameters, not worrying about the output fiven to our app) that rarely causes trouble.
+This is the straight-forward mocking use case (just recording call parameters, not worrying about the output given to our app) that rarely causes trouble.

 ```typescript
 import axios from "axios"